Jorenar/blog/_posts/2023-02-26-gotophobia-harmful.md

 Linux kernel is one thing, but if even such restrictive coding standard as MISRA C (2012 edition) can downgrade the prohibition on `goto` from _required_ to _advisory_, I think in regular code we can safely use `goto` in judicious manner.

 Thus I want to present some situations and patterns where `goto` could be acceptable (perhaps the best?) choice and you could maybe want to *consider* using it.
+I'll also try to mention `goto`-less alternatives and their potential drawbacks (you presumably already are familiar with their advantages as well as with the possible hitches of `goto` versions).

 <aside markdown="1">
 **Resources**